kinguser981/TWRP-Recovery-Flags/README.md

 # Specifies a custom path for the LUN file.
 TARGET_USE_CUSTOM_LUN_FILE_PATH

 # Determine the file systems used for userdata, system, and other partitions.
-TARGET_USERIMAGES_USE_F2FS

-# Determine the file systems used for userdata, system, and other partitions.
 TARGET_USES_MKE2FS